Spantree/elasticsearch-talk/README.md

 ![esdemo in a web browser](images/esdemo-web-browser.gif)

+#### SSH into the box

-You should also be able to ssh into your virtual machine using the `vagrant ssh es1` command:
+You should also be able to ssh into your virtual machine using the `vagrant ssh es1` command.

 ![vagrant ssh](images/vagrant-ssh-es1.gif)

+If you enabled clustering, you can also ssh into the second VM using `vagrant ssh es2`.

 #### Stay up-to-date